Frank Sokoy

-Frank Rikhart Sokoy (born 5 October 1997) is an Indonesian professional footballer who plays as a left-back for Liga 1 club Persijap Jepara.
+Frank Rikhart Sokoy (born 5 October 1997) is an Indonesian professional footballer who plays as a left-back for Championship club Sumsel United.

 Club career

 Persipuncak Puncak

 Frank played for Persipuncak Puncak in the 2017 Liga 3 Papua zone, he was on the same club as Donny Monim and Frengky Kogoya who were then coached by Johanes Songgonau.

 Persebaya Surabaya

 He was signed for Persebaya Surabaya to play in Liga 1 in the 2021 season.
 Sokoy made his league debut on 4 September 2021 in a match against Borneo at the Wibawa Mukti Stadium, Cikarang.

 Barito Putera

 Sokoy was signed for Barito Putera to play in Liga 1 in the 2022–23 season.
 He made his league debut on 23 July 2022 in a match against Madura United at the Gelora Ratu Pamelingan Stadium, Pamekasan.